akuklev/QIITs-in-Cedille/README.md

 ```
 (\n \m : Nat, \q : Int) ↦ ...
 ```
-(NB: Backslash before variable name should be seen as freshness sigil: it belongs to the variable name and is used exactly once with each variable: at the point where its name appears the first time.
-Freshness sigils are mainly useful in languages with pattern matching, where patterns can contain both placeholders (labeled by fresh variable names) for reading values out and interpopations (labeled by names of constants or variables already in scope) for filling the values in.)

 We'll work in a system where terms don't in general have a canonical type, but can be typechecked against a given type, possibly nonunique.
 In particular, if for a term `f := (\x : X) ↦ expr(x)` the term `expr(x)` typechecks against type `Y` for every `x : X`, the term `f` typechecks against `X -> Y`.
 Such types are called function types.
 In general, the type `Y` can be dependent on the variable `x`: consider a function `f(n : Nat)`, generating some list of integers of length `n`, say first `n` Fibonacci numbers, than each `f(n)` whould typecheck against `FList[Int, n]`, in this case can write the type of `f` as
 ```